 - Chicken Liver

-Chicken.
-Turkey and Beef are all high-quality meat ingredients that can provide a plentiful supply of protein and fat, which should be at the core of every dog’s diet.
+Chicken, Turkey, Lamb, and Beef are all high-quality meat ingredients that can provide a plentiful supply of protein and fat, which should be at the core of every dog’s diet.

-These ingredients are industry favorites and are used by the majority of pet food producers due to their relatively low cost and high availability.
+Many of these ingredients are industry favorites and are used by the majority of pet food producers due to their relatively low cost and high availability.

-The use of organ meat, such as Liver is also widespread among premium dog food brands.
-Organ meat can provide several vitamins and minerals that traditional meat cuts lack as well as enhance a food’s flavor to make it more appealing to dogs.
+The use of organ meat, such as Liver, is also widespread among premium dog food brands.
+Organ meat can provide several vitamins and minerals that traditional meat cuts lack, as well as enhance a food’s flavor to make it more appealing to dogs.

 Other Notable Ingredients